chingu-voyages/v17-vue-team-01/README.md

 GET http://v17-vue-team-01.test:5000/api/events/show/id:

-A user needs to be logged, and event_id can be saved in local storage also (to be discussed) If event exists, it will send three arrays, first with event details together with its users, the second with all timeslots for that event (for display), and the third array, either a string with information (no advisable timeslots for only one user, or still no advisable timeslots), or the array with advisable timeslots for schedule:
+A user needs to be logged, and event_id can be saved in local storage also (to be discussed) If event exists, it will send four arrays, first with event details together with its users, the second with all timeslots for that event (for display), the third array, either a string with information (no advisable timeslots for only one user, or still no advisable timeslots), or the array with advisable timeslots for schedule, and a fourth array with event users information (id and username):
 ```
 [
     {